-2019 \$'000 2018 \$'000 Revenues from external customers by channel Print 192,382 211,599 Radio 110,870 108,219 Digital and e-Commerce 60,429 59,954 Segment revenue from integrated media and entertainment activities 363,681 379,772 Revenue from shared services centre 3,377 3,414 Events 4,021 5,083 Total revenues from external customers 371,079 388,269 Dividend income 108 143 Rental income from sub-leases ^A 475 516 Gain on disposal of property, plant and equipment 11 - Expenses from operations before finance costs, depreciation, amortisation and exceptional items (305,978) (334,200) Total segment adjusted EBITDA ^B 65,695 54,728 Depreciation and amortisation on owned assets (18,855) (24,555) Depreciation on right-of-use assets (12,817) - Total depreciation and amortisation (31,672) (24,555) Interest income 87 80 Finance cost (9,495) (4,636) Gain on change in scope of Ellerslie Lease 638 - Exceptional items Loss on sale of joint venture ^c (210) - Loss on disposal of properties ^D - (59) Redundancies and associated costs ^E (6,043) (5,289) Costs in relation to one off projects ^F (2,729) (1,632) Impairment of financial assets 6 (869) (2,249) Impairment of intangible assets ^H (175,000) - Net (loss) / profit before tax (159,598) 16,388
+The segment information provided to the Directors and Executive Team for the year ended 31 December 2019 is as follows: 2019 \$'000 2018 \$'000 Revenues from external customers by channel Print 192,382 211,599 Radio 110,870 108,219 Digital and e-Commerce 60,429 59,954 Segment revenue from integrated media and entertainment activities 363,681 379,772 Revenue from shared services centre 3,377 3,414 Events 4,021 5,083 Total revenues from external customers 371,079 388,269 Dividend income 108 143 Rental income from sub-leases ^A 475 516 Gain on disposal of property, plant and equipment 11 - Expenses from operations before finance costs, depreciation, amortisation and exceptional items (305,978) (334,200) Total segment adjusted EBITDA 8 65,695 54,728 Depreciation and amortisation on owned assets (18,855) (24,555) Depreciation on right-of-use assets (12,817) - Total depreciation and amortisation (31,672) (24,555) Interest income 87 80 Finance cost (9,495) (4,636) Gain on change in scope of Ellerslie Lease 638 - Exceptional items Loss on sale of joint venture ^c (210) - Loss on disposal of properties ^D - (59) Redundancies and associated costs ^E (6,043) (5,289) Costs in relation to one off projects ^F (2,729) (1,632) Impairment of financial assets ^G (869) (2,249) Impairment of intangible assets ^H (175,000) Net (loss) / profit before tax (159,598) 16,388

-- ^A Rental income of \$283,937 was received from the sub lease of right-of-use assets. - ^B Adjusted Earnings before Interest, Tax, Depreciation and Amortisation (Adjusted EBITDA) from continuing operations which excludes exceptional items, is a non-GAAP measure that represents the Group's total segment result which is regularly monitored by the Chief Operating Decision Maker.
+- A Rental income of \$283,937 was received from the sub lease of right-of-use assets. - ^e Adjusted Earnings before Interest, Tax, Depreciation and Amortisation (Adjusted EBITDA) from continuing operations which excludes exceptional items, is a non-GAAP measure that represents the Group's total segment result which is regularly monitored by the Chief Operating Decision Maker.
 Exceptional items are those gains, losses, income and expense items that are not directly related to the primary business activities of the Group which are determined in accordance with the NZME Exceptional Items Recognition Framework adopted by the Audit & Risk Committee.
-Exceptional items include redundancies, impairment, one-off projects and the disposal of properties or businesses.
-These items are excluded from the segment result that is regularly reviewed by the Chief Operating Decision Maker. - $^{\rm c}\,$ Loss on disposal of the Group's interest in the Chinese New Zealand Herald Limited. - ^D Loss on disposal of properties is the final adjustment on Greymouth land in 2018. - ^E The redundancies and associated costs relate to the restructuring and integration of the New Zealand operations. - ^F 2019 costs are primarily in relation to the ongoing work in connection with acquiring Stuff Limited, the disposal of the Group's investment in Ratebroker Limited and historical holiday pay adjustments.
-2018 costs relate to the provision for historical holiday pay adjustments, residual costs in relation to the Stuff Ltd merger appeal and one off project costs. - ^o 2019 cost relates to the impairment of KPEX Limited and the loan to Jugl Limited while the 2018 cost is in relation to the investment in Ratebroker Limited. - ^H Cost relates to the impairment of the indefinite life intangible assets.
+Exceptional items include redundacies, impairment, one-off projects and the disposal of properties or businesses.
+These items are excluded from the segment result that is regularly reviewed by the Chief Operating Decision Maker. - $^{\mbox{\tiny C}}$ Loss on disposal of the Group's interest in the Chinese New Zealand Herald Limited - D Loss on disposal of properties is the final adjustment on Greymouth land in 2018. - ^E The redundancies and associated costs relate to the restructuring and integration of the New Zealand operations. - F 2019 costs are primarily in relation to the ongoing work in connection with acquiring Stuff Limited, the disposal of the Group's investment in Ratebroker Limited and historical holiday pay adjustments.
+2018 costs relate to the provision for historical holiday pay adjustments, residual costs in relation to the Stuff Ltd merger appeal and one off project costs. - ^G 2019 cost relates to the impairment of KPEX Limited and the loan to Jugl Limited while the 2018 cost is in relation to the investment in Ratebroker Limited. - ^H Cost relates to the impairment of the indefinite life intangible assets.
 (See note 3.1.1)